thisisthedave/tasknotes/README.md

 ### Task Archiving

-ChronoSync allows you to archive tasks to keep your task list clean while preserving task history:
+TaskNotes allows you to archive tasks to keep your task list clean while preserving task history:

 - To archive a task, click the "Archive" button in the task controls
 - Archived tasks are tagged with the "archive" tag in their YAML frontmatter